Motang/webside/README.md

 webside
 ====

-A simple web site with SpringMVC + Mybatis + Shiro + Druid + Ehcache frameworks, it is a J2EE project named 'website', provide HTTP and Hessian interface to clients.
+A simple web site with SpringMVC + Mybatis + Shiro + Druid + Ehcache frameworks, it is a J2EE project named 'webside', provide HTTP and Hessian interface to clients.

 ## Preparation